-AP Source: Lakers sign Caldwell-Pope for 1 year, $18 million
+AP source: Lakers sign Caldwell-Pope for 1 year, $18 million

-LOS ANGELES (AP) — A person with knowledge of the deal tells The Associated Press that the Los Angeles Lakers have signed free agent guard Kentavious Caldwell-Pope to a one-year, $18 million contract.
+LOS ANGELES (AP) — The Los Angeles Lakers have signed free agent guard Kentavious Caldwell-Pope to a one-year, $18 million contract, a person with knowledge of the deal told The Associated Press.

-The person spoke to the AP on condition of anonymity Tuesday night because the deal hasn’t been announced.

-The 6-foot-5 Pope could play a major role next season for the Lakers alongside point guard Lonzo Ball, the second overall pick.
+After hitting a career-best 35 percent of his 3-pointers last season, the 6-foot-5 Pope could play a major role next year for the Lakers alongside point guard Lonzo Ball, the second overall pick.
 Los Angeles traded D’Angelo Russell to Brooklyn last month, and Nick Young signed with Golden State.

-Caldwell-Pope also is a strong two-way player who should improve the Lakers’ defensive competence.
+Caldwell-Pope also is a strong two-way player who is expected to improve the Lakers’ defensive competence.
 Los Angeles became a solid offensive team last season under first-year coach Luke Walton, but only two teams allowed more than the Lakers’ 111.5 points per game.

 Detroit renounced its rights to Caldwell-Pope last week after acquiring Avery Bradley in a trade with Boston.
 Caldwell-Pope has been a starter since his rookie season with the Pistons, but they elected not to award him a lucrative long-term deal to stay.